 Who or what motivates you?

 Success motivates me.
-At SCS Healthcare, we are growing steadily and are a really good, successful team.
+At Arvato Healthcare, we are growing steadily and are a good, successful team.
 I am also motivated by being able to again work face-to-face with people post-corona.
-Inspiring each other, making things happen together and enjoying success – that’s something great.
+Inspiring each other, making things happen together and enjoying our accomplishments – that’s something great.

 Which skills of yours do you want to develop?

 To be able to communicate in such a way as to have a broad impact.
-I currently have 350 staff, and to reach colleagues at all levels, the message has to be right, otherwise it all just becomes “Chinese whispers” with the inevitable misunderstandings.
+I currently have 350 staff, and to reach colleagues at all levels, the message has to be right, otherwise it all just becomes like the telephone game we played as children with all the inevitable misunderstandings.
 A second closely related topic is leadership.
 I need and want to get a better understanding and make smarter decisions on how to engage with and involve my staff.